prettier/eslint-plugin-prettier/README.md

       }
       ```

+    - `forceFormatExtracted`: Enables formatting of extracted fragements, (default: `false`).
+      ESLint supports processors that let you extract and lint JS fragments within a non-JS language, for example using `eslint-plugin-markdown` to extract and lint a code block inside a Markdown file.
+Usually, you don't want to have the fragement itself formatted by Prettier as the whole file
+      might already be formatted anyway.
+This is why `eslint-plugin-prettier` ignores such fragements by default.
+However, for cases you want to have such extracted fragements formatted by Prettier you can use this option to force it.

+      ```json
+      {
+        "prettier/prettier": [
+          "error",
+          {},
+          {
+            "forceFormatExtracted": true
+          }
+        ]
+      }
+      ```

     - `fileInfoOptions`: Options that are passed to [prettier.getFileInfo](https://prettier.io/docs/en/api.html#prettiergetfileinfofilepath--options) to decide whether a file needs to be formatted.
 Can be used for example to opt-out from ignoring files located in `node_modules` directories.

       ```json